anyaiyer/melanoma-detection/README.md

 ## Use

-An interactive application is available when opening the Google Colab notebook.
-It is located in the [Melanoma_Detection](https://github.com/anyaiyer/melanoma-detection/blob/main/Melanoma_Detection.ipynb) file.
+An interactive application for use is in the [melanoma_application file](https://github.com/anyaiyer/melanoma-detection/blob/main/melanoma_application.ipynb) file.

+The process and all code for building the project is located in the [Melanoma_Detection](https://github.com/anyaiyer/melanoma-detection/blob/main/Melanoma_Detection.ipynb) file.

-You can view the exploratory data analysis and graphs in the [Skin_Cancer_EDA](https://github.com/anyaiyer/melanoma-detection/blob/main/Skin_Cancer_EDA.ipynb) file
+You can view the exploratory data analysis and graphs in the [Skin_Cancer_EDA](https://github.com/anyaiyer/melanoma-detection/blob/main/Skin_Cancer_EDA.ipynb) file.

 You can download all the data through this [Google Drive shared folder](https://drive.google.com/drive/folders/1cuSLtigqqIx7_3OynNPADYU5xN7M1DNw?usp=sharing).